fyrus7/ShutterSlap/README.md

 [MIDI2LR](https://rsjaffe.github.io/MIDI2LR/) control Lightroom via MIDI commands - only accepts control change (CC), PITCH BEND, or NOTE messages.
 <br/>
 <br/>
-The function of ShutterSlap is to send Midi CC to MIDI2LR plugin like you would with a midi controller.
+The function of ShutterSlap is to send Midi functions to MIDI2LR plugin like you would with a midi controller.
 Make sure you install the plugin before use.
 <br/>
 1. Start Midi2LR plugin, press any ShutterSlap key you want to set a function, then rotate the first encoder.
 2. Click on 'Unassigned' and choose whatever funtions you like.